Mental health in education

 Mental health in education is the impact that mental health (including emotional, psychological, and social well-being) has on educational performance.
-Mental health often viewed as an adult issue, but in fact, almost half of adolescents in the United States are affected by mental disorders, and about 20% of these are categorized as “severe.”
+Mental health often viewed as an adult issue, but in fact, almost half of adolescents in the United States are affected by mental disorders, and about 20% of these are categorized as "severe."
 Mental health issues can pose a huge problem for students in terms of academic and social success in school.
 Education systems around the world treat this topic differently, both directly through official policies and indirectly through cultural views on mental health and well-being.
 These curriculums are in place to effectively identify mental health disorders and treat it using therapy, medication, or other tools of alleviation.
+Students' mental health and well-being is very much supported by schools.
+Schools try to promote mental health awareness and resources.
+Schools can help these students with interventions, support groups, and therapies.
+These resources can help reduce the negative impact on mental health.
+Schools can create mandatory classes based on mental health that can help them see signs of mental health disorders.